ryanoasis/nerd-fonts-site/README.md

-# Nerd Fonts Website
+# Nerd-fonts

-This is the source of the website for the [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts project).
+This README outlines the details of collaborating on this Ember application.
-The main goal is to make it easier to download specific variations with the secondary goal of having a nice usable frontend to represent the project.
-This README outlines the details of collaborating on the Nerd Fonts Website.
+A short introduction of this app could easily go here.

 ## Prerequisites